raisch/joi-extender/README.md

 of the internal structure of Joi, which I freely admit is a VBI<sup><small>\*</small></sup>.

-In other words, it allows you to add your own base validation types, just like `joi.string()`, as well as further chain-able tests specific to your new type.
+In other words, it allows you to add your own base validation types, just like `joi.string()`, as well as further chain-able tests specific to your new type, like `joi.string().regex()`.

 Here's a quick explanation of how you might use it.

-(Please note that this is a very trivial example which I am well aware can be replicated using `joi.string().regex()`.
-But if we did that, we wouldn't get to use this module, would we?)
+(Please note that this is a very trivial example which I am well aware can be replicated using `joi.string().regex()`.But if we did that, we wouldn't get to use this module, would we?
+For a real-world example, see `test/extender.js` which defines a new `joi.dma()` type using [is_dma](http://github.com/raisch/is_dma).)

 Here's a full example, which I'll pick apart below: